 “Many are the plans in a person’s heart, but it is the Lord’s purpose that prevails” (Proverbs 19:21).

-You wake each morning and you know you have to worry.
-You worry about the news, you worry about your job, you worry your finances, and you worry about anything and everything.
+You wake up each morning, and you know you have to worry.
+You worry about the news, you worry about your job, you worry about your finances, and you worry about anything and everything.
 Well, that is the world’s reality today.
 It is so full of uncertainties.

 But today, you can choose not to worry.
-After all, if worrying helps in any way, we will have nothing to worry about.
-So you can choose to be intentionally peaceful.
+After all, if worrying helps, we will have nothing to worry about.
+So, you can choose to be intentionally peaceful.

 And the peace of God, which passes all understanding, shall keep your hearts and minds through Christ Jesus.
 Philippians 4: 7

-If wealth is the secret to happiness, then the rich should be dancing on the streets.
+If wealth is the secret to happiness, the rich should dance on the streets.
 But only poor kids do that.
-If fame or success brings happiness, then celebrities will be the happiest people on earth.
+Celebrities will be the happiest people on earth if fame or success brings happiness.
 But you know that’s not true.

 Don’t let circumstances determine your happiness.
 Choose to be intentionally happy.
 Express joy at every opportunity and in every situation.
 Don’t spend your life pursuing happiness.
-Be happy like little children, they have nothing but yet they express happiness!
+Be happy like little children; they have nothing but yet they express satisfaction!

 For the despondent, every day brings trouble; for the happy heart, life is a continual feast.
 Proverbs 15:15

 Courage is not the absence of fear.
 Bravery does not necessarily mean valor or heroism.
 To be brave is a choice.
 A choice we must intentionally make.
-Around us, there are a number of circumstances that want to scare the life out us.
+Around us, several circumstances want to scare the life out of us.